 Deciding to implement a digital adoption platform (DAP) is a significant step in developing your digital adoption strategy.
 But with so many platforms to choose from, it can be challenging to know which is the best for your business.
-Should you go with WalkMe, or would one of their competitors be a better fit?
+Is WalkMe’s DAP the right enterprise solution for you, or would one of its competitors be a better fit?

 We put together this resource to make your decision easier.
-We’ll show you the top WalkMe alternatives, along with direct comparisons to help you see which platform has the features and capabilities your company needs.
+We’ll show you the top WalkMe alternatives and comparisons of leading DAPs to help you see which platform has the features and capabilities your company needs.

-Whatfix is one of the top WalkMe alternatives.
-Both Whatfix and WalkMe are digital adoption platforms designed to guide customers or employees through an application and increase end-user adoption.
-With either tool, you can create embedded step-by-step walk-throughs.
-You can also integrate your existing knowledge-base articles so users can easily find them in-app using the self-help menu.
+With both digital adoption platform, you can create embedded step-by-step walk-throughs.
+You can also integrate your existing knowledge base articles so users can easily find them in-app using the self-help menu.
 Both platforms offer analytics so you can see how customers or employees are interacting with the application.